brandon-bethke-neudesic/bpm/README.md

 The option `--resolution=revisionlist` will attempt to determine which commit is the latest commit using the git revision history.

-The option `--skipnpm` will skip the npm install phase.
+The option `--skipnpm` will skip the package manager install phase.

+Supported Package Managers

+bpm supports npm and yarn.
+To specify a package manger use the --pkgm= option.
+By default npm is used.

+    bpm --pkgm=yarn [--yarn-packages-root=] [--yarn-modules-folder=]
+    bpm --pkgm=npm